rayjon/nomo50/README.md

 # No Mo 5-0

-The brutal murders of people of color, namely Brenna Taylor and George Floyd, by police officers in the United States has brought wide-public awareness to centruies-old problems. **No Mo 5-0** is a digital resource for police abolition that seeks to provide an understanding of the issues surrounding policing and will serve as a hub of many others for empowerment and connection.
+The brutal murders of Brenna Taylor and George Floyd by police officers in the United States brought greater public awareness to centruies-old problems. **No Mo 5-0** is a digital resource for police abolition that seeks to provide an understanding of the inherent injustice surrounding policing.
 In this tool-kit, you'll find...

-- Definitions for key terms
+- Definitions for key terms (coming)
-- Organizations involved in abolition work
+- Organizations involved in abolition work (coming)
-- Prominent Activist
+- Prominent Activist (coming)
-- History of Policing
+- History of Policing (in progress, see below)
-- Reading Lists
+- Reading Lists (coming)
-- Further Resources
+- Further Resources (in progress)

 ## Crticial Timeline of U.S. Policing